 I'm a big fan of the smoothie-as-breakfast—while I'm quenching my thirst, I'm also filling my belly—and this recipe is one of my very favorites.
 I put it all together the night before so that in the a.m.
 I can just stumble to my blender, toss everything in and whiz it up.

 I start by soaking whole hazelnuts; as they rehydrate overnight, they also soften so that in the blender they break down completely, lending the drink a smooth nuttiness as well as a backbone of protein and fat to power you through your day.
 I tend to store a few peeled bananas in my freezer, and before I go to bed, I brew a cup of coffee and stash it in the fridge in a mason jar.
-In the morning, I just toss and blend and end up with this lovely, rich—but totally healthy—shake that fills me up and helps banish the summer morning blues.
+In the morning, I just toss and blend and end up with this lovely, rich and satisfying shake that fills me up and helps banish the summer morning blues.